Southern Style Crispy Onion Rings are light, crunchy and delicious fried onion rings with a Southern spin.

 Southern Style Crispy Onion Rings can be served as a scrumptious snack, or yummy side dish for just about any meal, but they are also a perfect topping for your burgers.
-Stay tuned for my Ultimate Southern Burger post where I will show you just how these delicious morsels can transform even an ordinary hamburger into one that deserves a place in the Southern Food Hall of Fame.
+Check out my Ultimate Southern Burger post where I will show you just how these delicious morsels can transform even an ordinary hamburger into one that deserves a place in the Southern Food Hall of Fame.

 You may be wondering about the gorgeous hand-forged frying pan that my Southern Style Crispy Onion Rings are cradled in?
 When my husband and I were last in Cashiers, NC we went to an arts and craft show where I saw these beautiful hand-made frying pans.
 I knew immediately I had to have one and, as you can see, the rest is history.
 This beautiful pan was made by Matthew Shirey of Shira Forge in Sylva, NC.
 In addition to this unique frying pan, he also sells hand-forged knives and other kitchenware, and you can find more of his one-of-a-kind hand-crafted work on Etsy.

 The ingredients for Southern Style Crispy Onion Rings are simple: sweet onions (preferably Vidalia onions), all-purpose flour, ground red pepper, kosher salt, peanut oil or another vegetable oil, and buttermilk.
 That’s it!

 To make Southern Style Crispy Onion Rings first peel and slice the onions as thin as possible.
 Separate the rings.